numpde/as/p/network/20171002-RatPathways-EPFL/E-Gnp-Betti-stats/cpp/README.txt

 	make compile

-The output is in the folder UV.
+The executable *rank* is in the folder UV.

 This routine is called from topology_localcopy.py.